 Master of Social Work Personal Statement Example

-If you’re applying to your Master of Social Work, you probably know that the personal statement is one of the most important documents in your application.
+If you’re applying for your Master of Social Work, you probably know that the personal statement is one of the most important documents in your application.
 It’s also usually the most daunting.

 Most people don’t know how to write a personal statement that stands out.
 As a result, applicants struggle to show admissions committees their unique skills, strengths, and experience.